APNIC-net/rpki-mft-number-demo/README.md

 ### Current results

-See [current-results.txt](current-results.txt) for the output from running all tests for all current validators plus OctoRPKI.
+See [current-results.txt](current-results.txt) for the output from running all tests for all validators.

 #### Summary of current results